Artwork for Buttons

-If you have a logo, a photo, or any type of clip art you would like us to use, please send it as a high-resolution .jpg or .psd file, preferrably at 200-300 dpi.
+If you have a logo, a photo, or any type of clip art you would like us to use, please send it as a high-resolution .jpg or .psd file, preferably at 200-300 dpi.
 (300 dpi yields better results).

 Potential Problems with Fonts

 When we receive artwork that was created with a font we don't have, problems can arise.

 If we don't have the EXACT font that was used (there are many variations of common fonts and there's a good chance those variations will not work), we won't be able to print your design and have it look the way you intended.